rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

   broker, causing it to crash

 enhancements
-- messages requeued (as a result of a consumer dying, for example) have their original order preserved
+- messages re-queued (as a result of a consumer dying, for example) have their original order preserved
 - in large queues under load, reduce length of time messages already on disk are retained in memory
 - on platforms which support the High Performance Erlang Compiler (HiPE), the server can optionally (re)compile selected modules on startup for increased run-time performance; see http://www.rabbitmq.com/configure.html
 - the server automatically adapts to changes to virtual memory resources, and to the memory high-watermark
 - the rabbit logs are appended to on restart; log rotation is simplified
 - improved synchronisation between rabbitmqctl and the server when stopping
 - non-query actions initiated by rabbitmqctl are logged